 Notice that matrices A and C have the same “size” or “dimension” because their number of rows and columns are the same.
 Both can be described as a 3 x 3 matrix.
 This tells me that it is okay to find their sum.

 I will add their corresponding entries and simplify.

 That’s how simple it is!

 Example 2: Perform the indicated operation for B+F.

 Observe that matrix [latex]B[/latex] has a dimension of 2×3 while matrix [latex]F[/latex] has a dimension of 2×2.

-Since the number of rows and columns don’t match, then the sum of matrices B and F doesn’t exist or undefined.
+Since the number of rows and columns don’t match, then the sum of matrices B and F doesn’t exist or is undefined.
 I will stop here.
 That’s our answer believe it or not.

 Example 3: Perform the indicated operation for E-B.

 The last two examples showed you how to add matrices.
 This time, we’ll talk about the subtraction of matrices.
-Remember that the process involved in both adding and subtracting matrices are extremely similar.
+Remember that the processes involved in both adding and subtracting matrices are extremely similar.
 Review the “formula” above in case you forgot.